syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Line Chart

-To render a line chart, create an instance of SFLineSeries and add to the Series collection property of SFChart.
+To render a line chart, create an instance of SFLineSeries and add to the Series collection property of `SFChart`.
 You can use the following properties to customize the appearance.

 * `Color` – used to change the color of the line
-* `StrokeWidth` – used to change the stroke width of the line
+* `LineWidth` – used to change the width of the line

 {% highlight c# %}